How to Choose the Right Band for Your Company Gala

 Should we have the same band play cocktails, dinner, and dancing?

 It depends on your budget and desired atmosphere.
-The most elevated approach is a jazz ensemble for cocktails/dinner and a variety or big band for dancing.
+The most elevated approach is a jazz ensemble or dinner music by the band for cocktails/dinner and a variety or big band for dancing.
 However, a versatile single band can often cover the entire evening effectively by adjusting their energy and volume for each phase.
 Avalon Music can recommend the best approach for your specific event.

 Can the band serve as the emcee for awards and announcements?

-Yes — many of our bands have experienced bandleaders who serve as polished MCs for corporate programs.
+Yes — our bands have experienced bandleaders who serve as polished MCs for corporate programs.
 They can introduce award winners, facilitate transitions between program elements, and keep the energy flowing.
-Discuss MC needs during the booking process so the bandleader can prepare appropriately.
+The band can work off a detailed timeline.

 How do we handle music during speeches and presentations?